otrv4/otrv4-prekey-server/otrv4-prekey-server.md

   This message has type 0x04.

 K (BYTE)
-   The number of User Profiles present in this message.
+   The number of Client Profiles present in this message.
 This value is optional.

-User Profile (USER-PROF)
+Client Profile (CLIENT-PROF)
-  All 'K' User Profiles created as described in the section "Creating a User Profile" of the OTRv4 specification.
+  All 'K' Client Profiles created as described in the section "Creating a Client Profile" of the OTRv4 specification.
 This value is optional.

 J (BYTE)